-Towns, villages and cities should be places where people are free to travel in ways that are safe, sustainable, healthy and fair.
-Unfortunately, in many places in the UK, inappropriate speed limits and a lack of safe places to walk and cycle away from traffic, make movement dangerous, particularly for cyclists and pedestrians, including children and the elderly.
+Towns, villages and cities should be places where people are free to make safe and healthy journeys.
+Unfortunately, in many places in the UK, inappropriate speed limits and a lack of safe places to walk and cycle away from traffic, make movement dangerous, particularly for vulnerable road users, including children and the elderly.

 Faster traffic speeds make communities more dangerous.
 Speed affects people’s perceptions of danger, and can be a determining factor in whether people decide to walk or cycle .

-It is widely understood that 20mph is the most appropriate maximum speed limit for built up areas where people live, work and play.Safe
+It is widely understood that 20mph is the most appropriate maximum speed limit for built up areas where people live, work and play.

-Speed limits give road users information about the type of road and likely hazards on it, such as the presence of people on foot and bicycles in communities.[xiii]
+Speed limits give road users information about the type of road and likely hazards on it, such as the presence of people on foot and bicycles in communities.

 Slower speeds mean stopping in time for a child